vie74050/MTV_identifyErrors_web/readme.md

 #### Loading WebGL ####

-The `LoadUnity` code in `main.js` is for Unity WebGL builds from engine version 2022.x.
+The `LoadUnity` code in `Loader.ts` is for Unity WebGL builds from engine version 2022.x.
 Refer to the latest Unity engine documentation if another version of Unity editor was used for the build.

 #### FromUnity handlers ####